drinking-game-app/frontend/README.md

 5. A browser window should pop up with the expo dev tools

 ### Installing React Native Debugger
-* A specific version of the React Native Debugger is needed to be compatably with the version of React Native that Expo uses.
+* A specific version of the React Native Debugger is needed to be compatible with the version of React Native that Expo uses.
 * To download this version, run `npm run download-debug:windows`, and install it on your computer.
 * If that command doesn't work, you can install it <a href="https://github.com/jhen0409/react-native-debugger/releases/download/v0.11.3/rn-debugger-macos-x64.zip" target="_blank">here</a>.
 * Once installed, run `npm run debug` to start the debugger.
-(The debugger only works on a iOS simulator / Android emulator, and you must have Remote Debugging Enabled).
+(The debugger only works on an iOS simulator / Android emulator, and you must have Remote Debugging Enabled).
 * The React Dev Tools Chrome Extension can be used to debug while running on the web.